Effective September 2021; Revised June 2022

-- Insert air or gas under pressure into the ear canal,
+- Insert into the ear canal: air under pressure

 - Insert or remove instruments or devices beyond the point in the nasal passages where they normally narrow,

-- Insert or remove instruments or devices beyond the pharynx,
+- Insert or remove instruments, devices, or fingers beyond the pharynx,

 - Insert or remove instruments or devices into an artificial opening into the body, and